-- Rental income from the departure residence converted to an investment may be used to qualify only if the following additional requirements are satisfied: - Evidenced by fully executed lease (use 75% of amount in calculations) - Evidenced by copy of check for security deposit - Bank statements showing the deposit of the security deposit (and rent payments if any made to date) are present - For previously rented units in a 2-4 unit departure residence that includes an occupied unit being converted, income may be utilized from units previously and currently rented provided the income can be documented per the borrower's tax returns.
-Leases are only permitted if the converted departure residence was acquired in the current tax year (use 75% of rental amount in calculations if leased used). - In addition to the reserves required in Section 3 of the TrueGuide®, the following reserves are also required: 6 months PITIA for the converted to an investment property departure residence
+- The PITIA on the converted departure residence must be included in qualifying the borrower - Rental income from the departure residence converted to an investment may be used to qualify only if the following additional requirements are satisfied: - Evidenced by fully executed lease (use 75% of amount in calculations) - Evidenced by copy of check for security deposit - Bank statements showing the deposit of the security deposit (and rent payments if any made to date) are present - For previously rented units in a 2-4 unit departure residence that includes an occupied unit being converted, income may be utilized from units previously and currently rented provided the income can be documented per the borrower's tax returns.
+Leases are only permitted if the converted departure residence was acquired in the current tax year (use 75% of rental amount in calculations if leased used). - In addition to the reserves required in Section 3 of the TrueGuide[®], the following reserves are also required: 6 months PITIA for the converted to an investment property departure residence